 The Soil based probiotics that you want to take will contain certified strains of Bacillus. coagulans and Bacillus.subtilis species.

-How Spore Forming/ Soil based Probiotics help your Gut
+How Spore Forming/ Soil based Probiotics Help Heal Your Gut

 In the research I have done, I’ve found these spore forming soil based probiotics impart numerous benefits.

 Benefits of Bacillus Coagulans (B. Coagulans):

 1. Helps the good bacteria successfully colonize in your gut